Issue of Unpaid Salary After Resignation

 From India, Thiruvananthapuram

 The Payment of Wages (POW) Act has provisions for recovering unpaid wages, but it does not apply to wages exceeding Rs 18,000 per month, i.e., to individuals earning above that salary threshold.
 Such individuals are unable to take legal action against their employers under labor laws.
-Similarly, managerial personnel are not covered under most labor laws, except for provisions such as gratuity, Provident Fund (PF), bonus under Factories Acts.
+Similarly, managerial personnel are not covered under most labor laws, except for provisions such as gratuity, Provident Fund (PF), and bonus under the Factories Acts.
 The only recourse available to them in case of a breach of contract by the employer is through civil courts.

 VARGHESE MATHEW